 What is Metal Stamping & What is Metal Pressing

 In short, metal stamping and metal pressing is the creation (forming) of a shape in metal.
-This is done by either pressing the metal with a pressing tool or using a stamping die.
+This is done by either pressing the metal with a pressing tool or using a stamping die there is also multi slide stamping.

 Spotlight On: Pressings & Stampings